grantmacken/glider/README.md

 then stored into a volume.
 To trigger the build process we just run the default make target `make`.

-### End Goal: Remote Cloud Deployment.
+The **build artifacts** are the docker volumes exported as tar files.

+The remote deployment target, imports these tar artefacts into volumes on the remote host.
+The end goal is to have a running podman pod serving XQuery enabled, secure HTTPS web pages from your IP domain names.

-The remote deployment **example** will be how to deploy to single Google Compute Engine instance.
+The remote deployment **example** provided will show how to deploy to single Google Compute Engine instance.
 By using [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication),
 our pod will be capable capable of serving multiple domains from a single cloud instance.

- The aim is to serve secure HTTPS web pages from your IP domain names.

 ## Prerequisites